U.S. armed forces recruitment issues

 Being aware of all the factors behind the decline is essential for finding effective solutions to restore the military’s ability to attract qualified individuals.

-Let us discuss the main factors that harm military recruitment.
+Let us discuss the main factors why the military is struggling with recruitment in 2024.

 1. Declining Qualification Rates Among Youth